 Other Favorite Cakes with Pecans

 We've included pecans in many of our favorite cake recipes over the years!
-In addition to today's delicious cake recipe, make sure to check out these other favorite pecan recipes!
+In addition to today's easy Maple Pecan Cake, we have many more to share with you!

 Maple Pecan Layer Cake (Doctored Cake Mix)